BabylonJS/Documentation/content/extensions/MaterialsLibrary/Sky.md

 As a common technique, it would be useful to use the sky material result to reflect the environment.
 For example, using a PBR material.

 The technique consists on creating a reflection probe (which is a cube texture) and render the sky mesh with the sky material assigned to it.
-As an example  PG: <Playground id="#4R1H1U" title="Sky Material" description="Example of sky material reflecting the environment" image=""/>
+As an example  PG: <Playground id="#4R1H1U" title="Sky Material" description="Example of sky material reflecting the environment"/>